averil08/abante/README.md

-🩺 ABANTE: Smart Clinic Appointment and Queue Management System
+🩺 ABANTE: Smart Clinic Appointment and Queue Management Website System

 🌟 Overview
 ABANTE is a comprehensive, web-based system designed for small private clinics to modernize their patient flow.
 By integrating digital appointment scheduling with a real-time queue management system, ABANTE eliminates paper records and wait time confusion.
 It is powered by an AI/Machine Learning engine that analyzes patient data to optimize scheduling and predict clinic traffic for better resource management.